huggingface/diffusers/examples/community/README.md

 ```
 ![sample](https://github.com/hako-mikan/sd-webui-regional-prompter/blob/imgs/rp_pipeline3.png)
 ### threshold
 The threshold used to determine the mask created by the prompt.
 This can be set as many times as there are masks, as the range varies widely depending on the target prompt.
-If multiple areas are used, enter them separated by commas.
+If multiple regions are used, enter them separated by commas.
 For example, hair tends to be ambiguous and requires a small value, while face tends to be large and requires a small value.
 These should be ordered by BREAK.

 ```
 a lady ,hair, face  BREAK